dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 ![](media/b0fe2d1f33974bd4dd7bbe699d52fd44.png)

-# Split combined natural inflow among parties
+# Split combined natural inflow among accounts

 Split the combined natural inflow – natural inflow to Lake Powell, plus intervening Grand Canyon inflow, plus Mead to Imperial Dam intervening inflow, minus Havasu / Parker evaporation and ET (see Sections 2A-C) – among accounts.
-This split is a joint party (political) decision.
+This split is a joint decision.
 There are lots of ways to split.
 Table 6 shows one way to split that draws on existing operations.
-In these operations, first assign volumes to the Shared water reserve, Delta, Mexico, and First Nations accounts (Lake Powell Natural flow up to 3.5 maf per year).
-Assign the next 1.9 maf per year of Lake Powell Natural flow to Upper Basin pre-1922 water rights (pre Compact).
-Assign the next 5.8 maf of Lake Powell Natural Inflow to the Lower Basin (reduced from 7.5 maf because First Nations already assigned 0.95 maf for uses below Glen Canyon Dam and carriage losses for Lake Mohave/Lake Parker evaporation and evapotranspiration.
+In these operations, first assign volumes to the shared reserve, Colorado River Delta, Mexico, and First Nations accounts (Lake Powell natural flow up to 3.5 maf per year).
+Assign the next 1.9 maf per year of Lake Powell natural flow to Upper Basin pre-1922 water rights (pre Compact).
+Assign the next 5.8 maf of Lake Powell natural Inflow to the Lower Basin (reduced from 7.5 maf because First Nations already assigned 0.95 maf for uses below Glen Canyon Dam and carriage losses for Lake Mohave/Lake Parker evaporation and evapotranspiration.
 Last, assign any remaining Lake Powell natural flow to the Upper Basin.

 **Table 6.
-Assign inflow to parties**
+Assign inflow to accounts**

 |    | **Step**                                                                                                                                                                                                                                                                                          | **Existing Operations**                            |
 |----|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------|